DataLinkX/DataLinkX.github.io/pages/people.md

 Here are (current and past) members in DataLinkX group.
 We acknowledege the contributions from each member to DataLinkX.

 ### Graduates
-- He Li (Master in Data Science, 2020 - Present)
 - Jingcheng He (PhD in Statistics, 2021 - Present)
 - Xiaoyue Hu (PhD in Statistics, 2021 - Present)
 - Yuzhou Li (PhD in Statistics, 2022 - Present)
 - Baining Shen (PhD in Statistics, 2023 - Present)
+- Shujie Feng (Master in Data Science, 2023.9 - Present)
+- Qiuyue Jiang (Master in Data Science, 2023.9 - Present)
+- Yuyang Wang (Master in Data Science, 2023.9 - Present)

 ### Joint Graduates
-- Yibo Wang (PhD in bioinformatics, 2022 - Present) joint with [Prof. Qing Zhou](https://person.zju.edu.cn/0017015/802017.html)
 - Ge Su (PhD in Computer Science, 2022 - Present) joint with [Prof. Jianwei Yin](https://mypage.zju.edu.cn/0001038)

 ### Research Assistant